Bee Health Checker (UK) – Symptoms, Likely Causes and What to Do

 Hard, dark “stone-like” dead brood; mummified and tough Stonebrood (Aspergillus spp.)
 Improve hygiene and hive conditions (dry, well-sited).
 Remove affected material where practical.
 Strong colonies often recover once conditions improve.

 Deformed/crumpled wings; poor flyers; brood looks stressed; colony dwindles late summer/autumn Varroa + virus association (esp.
 Deformed Wing Virus) Check mite levels promptly.
 Apply an appropriate treatment for the season.
 Review IPM plan (monitoring, brood breaks, treatment timing).
+Then read the quick varroa overview and follow up with your broader varroa pages if needed.

 Bees trembling/shaking, crawling, unable to fly; sudden adult losses Acute Bee Paralysis Virus (ABPV), Israeli Acute Paralysis Virus (IAPV) (often linked with varroa pressure) Treat varroa if levels are high.
 Reduce stress, ensure nutrition.
 Avoid combining colonies unless you’re confident you’re not spreading a virus problem.